mt-67/based-infra-skelet/SUBMISSION.md

 # What I’d add if I had another day

 - IAM Roles и Policy (is important for the security of the resource from users)
+- Disable Public Access to Control Plane (prevents attackers from reaching the Kubernetes API over the internet)
 - Network policies Zero-Trust (is important for the security of the infrastructure)
 - IRSA integration for least-privilege access from pods (so that the pods can access the api were under control and with the roles they were given)
 - CloudWatch logging and metrics